-In this guide, we will be looking at where to stay in Oslo for the first time, for nightlife, budget, one night, and the best hotels in the city centre.
+In this guide, we will be looking at Where to stay in Oslo for first time, best areas to stay in Oslo for tourists (with a map), and best hotels in Oslo for all budgets (including the hotel where I stayed).

 Located at the head of Oslo Fjord on the country’s southern coast, Norway is one of the most naturally beautiful countries in the Scandinavian, and the capital city Oslo is full of fascinating history and myriad different cultures.
 With its unique architecture, stunning cultural attractions, excellent food, diverse shopping experiences, beautiful scenery, Oslo is definitely well worth a visit.